QuebecoinQBC/electrum-qbc-server-pipfile/README-IRC.md

+## Not use in Quebecoin - still there from DASH fork - to be cleaned

 IRC is used by Electrum Dash server to find 'peers' - other Electrum Dash servers.
 The current list can be seen by running: